Virus deaths in Russia hit record for third time this month

 “The virus is becoming angrier, and the level of vaccination is insufficient.
 And as a rule, those who haven’t been vaccinated get seriously ill and, unfortunately, die,” Peskov told reporters Tuesday.

-As of last week, 33.5% of Russia’s 146-million population have received at least one shot of a coronavirus vaccine, and just 27.4% have been fully vaccinated.
+Golikova said on Tuesday that nearly 33% of Russia’s 146 million people had received at least one shot of a coronavirus vaccine, and just 29% have been fully vaccinated.

 According to Gogov.ru, a independent website that tracks vaccinations in Russia, immunization rates are down to the level of April, after spiking between June and August, when dozens of Russian regions made shots mandatory for certain groups of people.
 The website estimates that about 129,000 people a day get their first shots, and a total of some 244,000 first and second shots a day is being administered in Russia at the moment.